 -

 Give thanks for faithful believers who continue to follow Christ by conviction rather than custom.
-In a country where religious identity can be thin or inherited, praise God for Christians who worship, repent, serve, disciple, and persevere with sincere faith.
+In a country where religious identity is often inherited or cultural rather than actively practiced, praise God for Christians who worship, repent, serve, disciple, and persevere with sincere faith.

 -